 2. Digital Communication

-Social media has become a key customer service channel and a great asset to your business, if used to its full potential.
+Social media has become a key customer service channel and a great asset to your business if used to its full potential.
 With the aid of the internet, customers can now reach out to you through any social media platform, as long as you meet them on their preferred channel.
-To provide them with anything but a swift, personalized response would be a big mistake.
+To provide them with anything but swift, the personalized response would be a big mistake.
 At the end of the day, the way you handle customers’ issues with your products has a deeper impact than the issues themselves.

-According to customer experience consultancy firm, thinkJar, 55% of customer requests for service on social media are not acknowledged.
+According to the customer experience consultancy firm, thinkJar, 55% of customer requests for service on social media are not acknowledged.
 Missing out on these opportunities to increase customer loyalty and create brand advocates should not be an option.
 Moreover, 67% of consumers say they use Twitter and Facebook for customer service.
 Meet your customers where they are and you will be rewarded.

-Conectys’ customer service contact volume through social media where close to 2% in June 2016, across all industries.
+Conectys’ customer service contact volume through social media was close to 2% in June 2016, across all industries.
 It’s also become increasingly important for clients in the e-commerce and customer products industries, in which social media accounts can account for up to 30% of total contacts.

-The internet has not only made it easier for us to communicate with one another, it’s also made information readily available for anyone, at any time, and from any device.
+The internet has not only made it easier for us to communicate with one another, but it’s also made information readily available for anyone, at any time, and from any device.
 We can now find out everything we want to know about the world around us in the time it takes our search engine to display its results.
 And with information at your fingertips, it’s easy to see why customer self-service has become so popular.